hrebynakha/DevOps_online_Kyiv_2022Q1Q2/m2/task2.1/README.md

 We can renew IP following command:
 `sudo dhclient -r` and `sudo dhclient -v`
-But after rebooting machine we got alse old IP address This happens beacouse DHCP configured by **machine-id** and in our case we have the same **machine-id** in both VM
+But after rebooting machine we got alse old IP address This happens because DHCP configured by **machine-id** and in our case we have the same **machine-id** in both VM

 Resolution:

-Remove th machine id:
+Remove the machine id:
 ```
 echo -n > /etc/machine-id
 rm /var/lib/dbus/machine-id